Responsible for the content of this website according to § 5 TMG

 If you believe that we have not observed data protection regulations when processing your data, you may contact the Hamburg Commissioner for Data Protection and Freedom of Information, who will review your complaint.

-This privacy policy is current as of November 2025.
+This privacy policy is current as of March 2026.